AndrewR0/learning-sso/README.md

 # learning-sso
-Simple web app to learning and implementing sso
+Simple web app for learning and implementing sso